 Letter 2271C: This letter is a confirmation of your financial request for an Installment Agreement, and explains the fees associated.
-Read this notice carefully as it may explain what to do if you qualify for a Low Income Fee Reduction or may request missing information based on the financial information you previously provided.
+Read this notice carefully as it may explain what to do if you qualify for a Low Income Fee Reduction.
+Or, you may request missing information based on the financial information you previously provided.

 Letter 2272C: This letter is a response to your written or oral request to pay your balance due in installments, and explains why the IRS cannot establish the agreement.
-Please provide the IRS with the requested information or provide an explanation of why you are unable to do so.
+This type of notice is extremely urgent.
+Call Landmark Tax Group for help.

 Letter 2273C: The IRS has accepted your oral or written request to pay what you owe the IRS in installments.
-This letter contains a specific dollar amount for you to pay each month, along with the payment’s due date.
+These IRS Tax letters contain a specific dollar amount for you to pay each month, along with the payment’s due date.
 It also provides the address that you should mail your payment to.
 If you qualify, you can apply for the Low Income Fee Reduction.
 Information on this fee reduction is found on your notice.

 Letter 2318C: This letter is a result of your oral or written request to pay your tax liability through Payroll Deductions, and explains the necessary fees charged for paying this debt monthly.
 Please provide the IRS with your employer’s signature which agrees to deducting an amount from your pay check and sending that amount to the IRS.

 Letter 2603C: This letter notifies you the IRS has accepted your Installment Agreement and they will file a Federal Tax Lien on your personal property.
-Make your monthly installment agreement payments, and contact the IRS at the toll-free number listed on your notice if you have any questions.
+Make your monthly installment agreement payments.
+You can contact the IRS at the toll-free number listed on your notice if you have any questions.